 In terms of villages, the region of Romagna has a lot to offer.
 From the hills to the sea, its territory is dotted with small towns with ancient traditions, a heritage of expertise and know-how waiting to be revealed.
 Where shall we begin?

 An ideal starting point is to check out the list of the most beautiful villages in Italy, created by the Borghi più belli d’Italia Association, which lists “borghi” [villages] that have been selected for their great artistic, cultural and historical heritage.
-There are 14 of these certified villages in Emilia-Romagna, each with its own specific identity, but all of which are united for their beauty and charm.
-Heading north, the first village we encounter in Romagna is Montegridolfo, on the border with the Marche region, a small town surrounded by olive trees, grape vines and laurel trees, the ideal place to escape from your everyday routine.
+There are 8 of these certified villages in Romagna, each with its own specific identity, but all of which are united for their beauty and charm.
+The first village we encounter is Montegridolfo, on the border with the Marche region, a small town surrounded by olive trees, grape vines and laurel trees, the ideal place to escape from your everyday routine.